mehery/Sorting-Products-Bayes-and-Sorting-Reviews-WLB-/README.md

 Social proof is a psychological and social phenomenon wherein people copy the actions of others in choosing how to behave in a given situation

+## Sorting Reviews

+The WLB Score method calculates a confidence interval for the Bernoulli parameter p and considers the lower limit of this confidence interval as the WLB score

+Bernoulli is a probability distribution.
+It is mostly used to calculate the probability of binary events.

 ## Dataset Details

 itemId: Product ID